After harm: truth-telling, apology, repair, and forgiveness in healthcare

 Medicine and Faithful Responses to Suffering

-The annual Conference on Medicine and Religion is a leading forum for discourse and scholarship at the intersection of medicine and religion.
+The annual conference on Medicine and Religion is a leading forum for discourse and scholarship at the intersection of medicine and religion.
 It exists to enable health professionals and scholars to gain a deeper and more practical understanding of how religion relates to the practice of medicine, with particular attention to the traditions of Judaism, Christianity, and Islam.
-The forum is intended in a spirit that builds bridges between theory and practice, science and theology, the academy and lay communities, the various health professions, and the Abrahamic religious traditions.
+This forum was intended to build bridges between theory and practice, science and theology, the academy and lay communities, the various health professions, and the Abrahamic religious traditions.

 March 1, 2019